pugur523/cmake_template/README.md

 ```shell
 $ python3 ./src/build/scripts/build.py -h
 ```
 The above command will output help for arguments.
+It doesn't contain some aliases such as `--debug`, `--release`.
 Here are some common usage examples:

 <details open>
   <summary>